LeDuonng/Keylogger-Stealer/README.md

 # Keylogger by LeDuonng
-The project is in the process of development and testing
+The tool is under development and testing

 ## Features:
 + Keylogger